feddelegrand7/website_iha/content/authors/admin/_index.md

 - [pivta](https://github.com/feddelegrand7/pivta) an R wrapper for the WebDataRocks JavaScript library.
 It gives you the ability to embed a pivot table along with other data analysis tools within a Shiny application.
 - [fabricerin](https://github.com/feddelegrand7/fabricerin) for
 creating canvas in Shiny and RMarkdown documents.
+- [rintimg](https://github.com/feddelegrand7/rintimg) allows one to zoom on an image on click.